seanfdnn/ergodox-layout/readme.md

     - `LEAD y` types `\o/`.
     - `LEAD w m` maximises the currently focused window.
     - `LEAD e` makes the [experimental layer](#experimental-layer) the default.
+    - `LEAD v` prints the firmware version, the keyboard and the keymap, if compiled with a QMK version that has these available.

 ## Hungarian layer